Fusarium patch: Cultural controls

 Raising the mowing height is an easy way to reduce stress on a turfgrass plant and make the plant less susceptible to attack by disease, but there is a fine line.
-Turf mowed, less than 2.5 in and above 3 in makes the plant more susceptible to disease.
-Managing the moisture available to the plant is another way to help reduce the incidence of disease.
-The pathogen that causes Microdochium Patch requires and thrives in moist, cool conditions, therefore making sure that you aren't overwatering the turf when conditions are right for infection is very important.
+Turf mowed less than 2.5 in or above 3 in makes the plant more susceptible to disease.

+Managing the moisture available to the plant can also reduce the incidence of disease.
+The pathogen that causes microdochium patch requires and thrives in moist, cool conditions; therefore, making sure not to overwater the turf when conditions are right for infection is very important.
+On the other hand, starving the turf of moisture can be damaging as this increases susceptibility to infection.
 Giving the plant only enough water for normal plant function is the best way to ensure disease pressure is reduced as much as possible.
+Managing thatch and soil drainage are two other important ways of controlling this disease, as both of these affect the amount of moisture that is available to create a favorable environment to the disease.

-Also, starving the turf of moisture can be damaging as this increases susceptibility to infection.
-Managing the amount of nitrogen available to the plant is another key to decreasing incidence of this disease.
-Avoiding excess fall nitrogen application will greatly reduce disease pressure of Microdochium nivale.
-On top of that excess nitrogen available to plant produces rapid growth of above ground tissue.
+Managing the amount of nitrogen available to the plant is .lso important Avoiding excess fall nitrogen application will greatly reduce disease pressure of Microdochium nivale.
+OFurthermore, having ecess nitrogen available to plant produces rapid growth of above ,-round tissue.
 This tissue often has thin cell walls and is prone to attack by disease.

-Managing thatch and soil drainage are two other important ways of controlling this disease as both of these affect the amount of moisture that is available to create a favorable environment to the disease, giving the plant only enough water for normal plant function is the best way to ensure disease pressure is reduced as much as possible.
-Despite the fact that the above cultural controls cannot completely control Microdochium Patch, when they are all used to reduce disease pressure, they can have a noticeable impact and will help to reduce the amount of chemical control that is required.
+Despite the fact that the above cultural controls cannot completely control microdochium patch, when they are all used to reduce disease pressure, they can have a noticeable impact and will help to reduce the amount of chemical control that is required.